sparkplug23/PulSar/README.md

 ## Features under development for future integration

 ## Notes
-- HACS is pronounced as "Hex/Hacks".
-This name is a placeholder, and is likely to change later in development.
+- This project name is a placeholder, and will change later in development.
 - Written with VSCode IDE and PlatformIO.
 - [x]<sup>1</sup> extra comment.